 Applications for 2022 are now CLOSED.

-The programme gives students the chance to come and work at one of the UK’s leading science facilities for a week.
-Initially students will receive a day's introduction to Diamond, covering all areas of Diamond and a look around the facility to see first hand how it operates.
+Diamond's work experience programme gives students the chance to come and work at one of the UK’s leading science facilities for a week.
+Initially students will receive a day's introduction to Diamond and a look around the facility to see first hand how it operates.
 The main element of the week will be a three day project in a specific area, which students will complete and then present to their peers and other visitors on the final day (friends and family welcome).
 There will also be a chance to get involved in group activities and time to meet their peers and Diamond staff.

 Applicants need to apply for specific projects, see below for the available projects and details of the application process.

-The placements are open to students in years 10-13 (typically 14-18 years old), although part of the aim of the placement is to give guidance towards further careers or study, so students who have secured a higher education place are less likely to be offered a Work Experience placement (usually year 13 students).
+The placements are open to students in years 10-13 (typically 14-18 years old), although one of the placement objectives is to give guidance towards further careers or study, so students who have secured a higher education place are less likely to be offered a Work Experience placement (usually year 13 students).

-Please be aware students will be expected to work a full day (9am-5pm) and it is their responsibility to make any travel/accommodation requirements (if accommodation is required we can offer some suggestions).
+Please be aware students will be expected to work a full day (9am-5pm) and it is their responsibility to make any travel/accommodation arrangements (if accommodation is required we can offer suggestions).

 Students may apply for as many of the different projects described below as they wish.
 When you have reviewed the projects please click "start your application" at the bottom of this page to go to the application form.